software-assignments-fall2021/project-proposal-alex-ko/README.md

 ## For whom?

 For people who have workout habits, who enjoy exercising with people rather than alone, who are more motivated and love accepting challenges, or somebody who is a beginner and prefers starting a new habit with someone.
-I can imagine this software would be more targeted towards younger generations, but all ages and occupations are all welcomed too.
+I can imagine this software would be more targeted towards younger generations, but all ages and occupations are welcomed.

 ## How?